-Vice President: Ariel Morel
+Vice President: Amanda Knapp

-Director: Janis Good
+Director 2: Janis Good

 I have an extensive record of political activism and community organizing.
 I have previously worked on five presidential campaigns and was most recently the Miami Beach volunteer lead for Hillary Clinton’s campaign in 2016.
 While I previously lived in NYC, I am now a Miami Beach resident and have a passion to serve my community and help make a difference in turning our state blue!
 I firmly believe in the Democratic Party ideals and want to leave my footprint by being actively involved and engaged with political affairs.

-Director: Tim Johnson
+Director 4: Tim Johnson

 As a lifelong Democrat, I am appalled by what is happening to our country under its current leadership.
 I want to make a difference at the local level by doing all I can to ensure that Democrats are elected up and down the ballot, both here in Miami Beach and in our neighboring districts.
 I will actively work to get as many voters involved in order to make the changes that are necessary to achieve the goals of the Democratic Party.
 I have been an active member of the Miami Beach Democratic Club for several years and am anxious to see it live up to its potential.
 I have been involved in several political campaigns, both local and national, and will continue to try to make a difference in our political climate.